SpinalHDL/SpinalDoc/spinal/regular_hdl.md

 ```

 Also imagine you want to generate the instruction decoding of your CPU, it could require some fancy elaboration time algorithms to generate the less logic possible.
 But in VHDL/Verilog/SystemVerilog, your only option to do this kind of things is to write a script which generates the .vhd .v that you want.

+There realy much to say about meta-hardware-description, but the only true way to understand it and get it's realy taste is to experiment it.
+The goal with it is stopping playing with wires and gates as monkeys, starting taking some distance with that low level stuff, thinking big and reusable.